joshnroy/computationalLinguisticsIndependentStudy/tinder/README.md

 7. After the conversation is decided to be finished, rank how well the conversation went based on how many messages it went on for.
 8. Assign/correct values on each response based on the ranking of the conversation

+## Training
+Creates the weighted list from a series of conversations taken from my imessage account

 # Parts
 1. Python